Heavy rains lead to rescues, road closures in the region

 No injuries have been reported, the dispatcher said.

+“We’re still in rescue mode, but the water is going down quickly in some of those areas.
+Sometimes it’s not as simple as putting a boat in the water and going from Point A to Point B because it’s probably not covered with water the whole way,” Willis said.

+Willis said one high-wheeled, military-style vehicle was used to navigate through areas with high waters but no rescues had to be made overnight or into Monday.

-In Boyd County, Kentucky, a dispatcher with 911 said there were only a few flooded roadways, but the water began to recede on Monday.
+In Boyd County, Kentucky, a dispatcher with 911 said the water began to recede from roads on Monday.

 “We had a few cars get stuck, but they were able to get out of the vehicles to safety on their own, so there were no rescues needed by our first responders or no reports of injuries,” the dispatcher said.

-In Roane County, residents in one public service district were asked to conserve drinking water after a flooded water plant broke down and was inaccessible.
-The Clay Roane Public Service District said in a social media post that water tanks were dangerously low and cannot be refilled until the floodwaters recede and the problem is repaired.
+But a number of roads in Boyd and Greenup counties remained covered in spots at 11 a.m.
+Monday, according to the Kentucky Transportation Cabinet, and Gov. Andy Beshear declared a state of emergency due to heavy rainfall across Kentucky.

+“We are acting swiftly to ensure the safety and security of Kentucky families and to get the needed help to our communities,” he said in a statement.
+He said 13 counties and cities had declared states of emergency and the Kentucky National Guard was activated and was assisting with high water emergencies.

-Some schools, including those in Cabell and Putnam counties, were closed or delayed classes due to flooding concerns and about 18,000 customers were without power in Kentucky and West Virginia, according to poweroutage.us, a utility tracking service.
+Some schools, including those in Cabell and Putnam counties, were closed to in-person learning or delayed classes due to flooding concerns and about 18,000 customers were without power in Kentucky and West Virginia, according to poweroutage.us, a utility tracking service.

-Skies are expected to clear and become sunnier as the day goes on, according to the NWS forecast.
+As of Monday evening, Cabell, Lincoln and Mingo counties had announced their students would remain home for remote learning Tuesday as well.

+According to the NWS, the river rose about 10 feet in the 24-hour period ending at noon Monday to 42.5 feet on the gauge.
+At 50 feet, it will be near the level at which its water will be over W.Va.
+2 at Glenwood, just across the county line in Mason County, and near the level that would cover Riverside Drive in Guyandotte and encroach on U.S. 60 East in Huntington.